AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeType/Master.md

 AttributeType.Master Property
 =============================
-AutomationML 2.1 APIGets the master Attribute object if this is a mirror and the master can be found in this CAEX document.
+Gets the master Attribute object if this is a mirror and the master can be found in this CAEX document.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)